sergeyshpadyrev/react-native-easy-router/readme.md

 #### initialStack (_required_)

-Initial stack can be a first screen name, an array of screen names or even array of screen objects that are are returned from `navigator.stack`.
+Initial stack can be a first screen name, an array of screen names or even array of screen objects that are are returned from `navigator.stack` or `onStackUpdate`.

 _Examples_:
 ```